-The Company leases office space with an original lease terms of twelve months.
-The office lease term has a twelve-month term and does not have a right-of-use asset or lease liability recorded.
+The Company leases office space with an original lease term of twelve months and does not have a right-of-use asset or lease liability recorded.
 The Company's policy is not to record leases with an original term of twelve months or less on the consolidated balance sheets.
 The Company recognizes lease expense for this short-term lease on a straight-line basis over the term of the lease.
 The lease is accounted for under ASC 842, Leases, and has been classified as an operating lease.
-The Company records rent expense on a straight-line basis over the term of the lease.